| | Council of Albany Neighborhood Associations

 PresidentMarg Skinner opened the meeting at 7:07 PM.

-I. Introductions.
 All present gave their names and theiraffiliations.

 Mimi Mounteer seconded.
 The motion passedunanimously.